Skip to the content.

 It is difficult to predict the net effect of data layout and access patterns on dedupe effectiveness without performing deep inspection of both the filesystem data and its structure–a task that is as expensive as performing the deduplication.

-Scanning modes for multiple subvols
+Scanning modes

 Between subvols, there are several scheduling algorithms with different trade-offs:

 Scan mode 2, “sequential”, scans one subvol at a time, in numerical subvol ID order, processing each subvol completely before proceeding to the next subvol.
 This avoids spending time scanning short-lived snapshots that will be deleted before they can be fully deduped (e.g. those used for btrfs send).
-Scanning is concentrated on older subvols that are more likely to be origin subvols for future snapshots, eliminating the need to dedupe future snapshots separately.
+Scanning starts on older subvols that are more likely to be origin subvols for future snapshots, eliminating the need to dedupe future snapshots separately.
 This mode uses the largest amount of temporary space for the longest time, and typically requires a larger hash table to maintain dedupe hit rate.

 Threads and load management